-All Lenoir County employees, including those subject to the State Human Resources Act, shall serve an initial minimum probationary period of six (6) months.
+All Lenoir County Local Government position will serve at minimum a six (6) month probationary period.
 This probationary period is an orientation or training period during which employees learn a new job.
 In General County positions, the employee may be required to serve another probationary period if promoted or transferred to another position.
 A Department Head and/or Supervisor shall conduct regular employee conferences to inform the employee of their progress and performance during the probationary period.
 At any time prior to the end of the designated probationary period, an employee who has not achieved the desired level of performance, may be separated.
-Employees who complete a probationary period in a satisfactory manner will be made permanent employees and receive a one (1) step increase.
-Employees are eligible for only one probationary increase.

-Note: Probationary periods vary among Departments due to differences in training requirements
+\\Note: Probationary periods vary among Departments due to differences in training requirements